The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: EXPERIMENTAL SET-UP AND RESULTS

-In summary, the numerical experiments provide (A)~consistency with the theoretical result of Prop.\,3 (and the other propositions), and (B)~they show that the three entropies results of Props.\,2 and 3 can provide very accurate estimations of the variational bound in practice.
+In summary, the numerical experiments provide (A)~consistency with the theoretical result of \cref{theo:VAE-3} (and the other Theorems), and (B)~they show that the three entropies results of \cref{theo:VAE-1,theo:VAE-3} can provide very accurate estimations of the variational bound in practice.
+As demonstrated in \cref{fig:ELBOEstimation,fig:ELBOEstimation_App} the three entropy expression is even able to significantly reduce the variance in ELBO estimation for trained VAE--1 models.
 Note in this respect that the computation of final values of lower bounds always provides valuable information.
 Final lower bounds can be used as approximations to the true log-likelihood in many settings, and could be used for comparisons between different runs and/or different VAEs.
 Typical such comparisons can be applied for model selection, for instance.
 But also when the lower bounds are not good approximations of the log-likelihood, knowing their values at convergence is very useful to analyze learning: runs with high final values for variational lower bounds but low values for (held-out) log-likelihood indicate overfitting, for instance.
-The experiments of Figs.\,\ref{fig:Exp} and \ref{fig:noise} show that the values of variational lower bounds can in practice easily be estimated with high accuracy.
-In the case of VAEs in the form of VAE--1, estimation with high accuracy is even possible using a closed-form expressions (see Prop.\,2).
+The experiments of \cref{fig:Verification,fig:noise} show that the values of variational lower bounds can in practice easily be estimated with high accuracy.
+In the case of VAEs in the form of VAE--1, estimation with high accuracy is even possible using a closed-form expressions (see \cref{theo:VAE-1}) which in turn enable us to reduce the variance in ELBO estimation by at least a factor of 10 (\cref{fig:ELBOEstimation,fig:ELBOEstimation_App} and the accompanying discussion).